theosanderson/flowalign/README.md

 Note that the multiprocessing implementation is fairly hacky which may cause issues.
 It is mostly expected that `yield_aligned` will be only called once at any one time.

+## By the way

+This may not be working on M1 macs

 ## Acknowledgements